UniformCSS/docs/docs/theming/radiuses.md

 ## Customizing via Sass

-You can add your own radius by passing in key value pairs to the `radiuses` map in your configuration.
+To customize radiuses, pass in key value pairs to the `radiuses` map in your configuration.
 Customizations applied to the `radiuses` setting will be universally applied across all border radius related properties such as `border-radius`, `border-top-right-radius` etc.

 ```scss
 // main.scss